pradhankukiran/doc-generator/README.md

 1. Fill in the product details including name, model/type, and serial number
 2. Add manufacturer information
 3. Specify applicable EU legislations and harmonized standards
-4. Click "Generate Declaration" to preview the PDF
+4. Click "Generate Declaration" to preview the document
-5. Download or print the generated Declaration of Conformity
+5. Print the generated Declaration of Conformity using your browser's print functionality

 ## License